Menu

 Habitats and Wildlife

-There are three distinct habitat on this property — open beach, sand dune and salt marsh.
+There are three distinct habitats on this property — open beach, sand dune and salt marsh.
 In the Rexhame Dunes, you’ll find cedar trees and other seaside-dwelling vegetation such as beach plums, heathers, and deep-rooted dune grass.
 American Beachgrass acts like glue to hold the dunes together.
 Snow fence (aka sand fence) helps to control erosion.
 Red and grey fox can be spotted in the dunes in the early hours.
 Eastern cottontail rabbits are common along the low shubbery.
 Shorebirds are abundant.

 Rexhame Beach is a popular fishing spot — both on the dune side (in the South River) and in the ocean, near Beadles Rocks.
 Striped bass in particular are a common draw for anglers.